 The cost of electricity is a worry for many people, especially during the winter or summer months when heating and cooling is more frequently used.
 If you are looking for ways to reduce your electric bill, a few simple changes around your home could cut your costs.

 1. Use an online comparison site like Choose Energy to check which supplier is the cheapest in your area.
 The cost of electricity often varies between suppliers, and comparison sites keep a database of suppliers and up-to-date costs for most geographical areas.

 2. Turn off computers, monitors, televisions, DVD players, and entertainment systems when not in use will help you reduce your electric bill.
 Leaving devices on standby uses electricity, even when they aren’t being used.
 Unplugging these devices could cut your electricity bills by up to 10%.
 Plug all your devices into a power strip to make it easier to remember to unplug them or turn the power strip off.

 3. Make sure you use full loads in washing machines and dishwashers.
 Running partial loads is a waste of electricity and water, and full loads typically run more efficiently.

 4. Replace old light bulbs with new energy-efficient bulbs.
 Not only will they save you money on your annual electricity bill, they also last up to ten years which will save you money on the cost of replacement bulbs.
-They do cost more upfront, but keep in mind that you’ll save substantially in the long run.
+They will cost more upfront, but keep in mind that you’ll save in the long run.

 Consumer Education Services, Inc. (CESI) is a non-profit service provider of comprehensive personal financial education and solutions for all life stages and for all of life’s milestones.
 Our goal is enhanced economic security for everyone we serve.